edong186/ml/ml101/Readme.md

 ## Step 2.
-Perform Hands-on exercise
+Perform Hands-on exercises

 ### [Exercise 1.
 Root cause analysis using DSX and Python notebook](https://github.com/edong186/ml/blob/master/ml101/lab1/)
 This lab exercise uses a notebook in DSX to connect with dashDB, explores sales, product data and analyze sales performance for a specific product line.
 Pixiedust, a Python based visualization package is used to visualize the results.